Birmingham Funeral Home Negligence Lawyers | Belt, Bruner & Barnett P.C.

 Our Birmingham Funeral Home Negligence Lawyers Have Experience Holding Funeral Homes Accountable for Their Actions

-The attorneys at Belt, Bruner, & Barnett P.C. have successfully held mortuaries, funeral homes, and cemeteries accountable for their actions in a variety of funeral/burial negligence cases.
-Our lawyers have achieved over $7,000,000 in settlements and verdicts in these types of cases including a $2,000,000 jury verdict in the case Lloyd v.
+The funeral home negligence attorneys at Belt, Bruner, & Barnett P.C. have successfully held mortuaries, funeral homes, and cemeteries accountable for their actions in a variety of funeral/burial negligence cases.
+Our Birmingham funeral home lawyers have achieved over $7,000,000 in settlements and verdicts in these types of cases including a $2,000,000 jury verdict in the case Lloyd v.
 Gray-Brown that was affirmed on appeal by the Alabama Supreme Court.
 You can read Keith Belt’s reported opinion here.
-To properly handle a case of this type, it is critical to find an attorney who satisfies the following criteria:
+To properly handle a funeral home negligence case, it is critical to find a funeral home attorney who satisfies the following criteria:

-• Extensive experience handling these types of cases
+• Extensive experience handling funeral home negligence cases

 • Has a proven track record of trial experience and trial victories (not just settlements)